alex-sarson/avalon/README.md

 # Avalon
-Mobile app version of the Avalon boardgame.
+Mobile app for the Avalon board game.
 Written in React Native by Alex & Tott 🧑🏾🧑🏻

 ## App Journey